Francis Nethersole

-Sir Francis Nethersole (1587–1659) was an English diplomat, secretary to the Electress Elizabeth, Member of Parliament for Corfe Castle, Dorset, and a Civil War political pamphleteer.
+Sir Francis Nethersole (1587–1659) was an English diplomat, secretary to the Electress Elizabeth, Member of Parliament for Corfe Castle, and a Civil War political pamphleteer.

 Early life

 Francis Nethersole was second son of John Nethersole of Winghamswood or Wimlingswold, Kent, by his wife Perigrinia, daughter of Francis Wilsford.

 Nethersole was elected to a scholarship at Trinity College, Cambridge.
 After graduating M.A. in 1610, he became a popular tutor.
 On 11 December 1611 he was elected public orator of the university.

 Diplomatic service

 In 1619 Nethersole resigned his offices at Cambridge, and accepted the post of secretary to James Hay, viscount Doncaster who had been selected to visit the Elector Palatine with a view to settling on a peaceful basis his relations with his catholic neighbours.
-Nethersole was a staunch protestant, and readily became an enthusiastic advocate of the cause of the elector and of his wife, the Princess Elizabeth.
+Nethersole was a staunch protestant, and readily became an enthusiastic advocate of the cause of the elector and of his wife, the Princess Elizabeth Stuart.

 On his return with Doncaster Nethersole was knighted at Theobalds, Hertfordshire, on 19 September 1619, and was at the same time appointed the English agent to the princes of the Protestant Union, and secretary to the Electress Palatine, in succession to Sir Albertus Morton.
 Nethersole did not take up his duties in attendance on the electress until her husband had accepted the crown of Bohemia.
 Late in the summer of 1620 he travelled to Prague, and practically became English minister at the court there.

 His despatches to the English government were very full and frequent.
 He was at first sanguine that the elector would come forth victorious from the struggle, but in August 1620 he was writing to James I that his son-in-law's position was hopeless.
 In May 1621 the elector sent Nethersole to England to beg for aid in the defence of the Palatinate.
 He returned with an unfavourable answer (Green, Lives of the Princesses of England, v.
 365).
 On 24 September 1622, four days after the fall of the elector's capital of Heidelberg, Nethersole landed again in England, and was dismissed a few days later by Buckingham, with an assurance that England would at once intervene in the German war in the elector's behalf.
 Next year, although still retaining his office as agent to the electress, Nethersole permanently settled in England, in the belief that he might thus influence the English government more effectually in her behalf.
 He maintained for the next twelve years a voluminous correspondence with the electress.

 He was sent to Spain in September 1623 during the Spanish match with letters from Elizabeth of Bohemia.
 He probably met Prince Charles and the Duke of Buckingham at Segovia.
 His message concerned the potential marriage treaty, and an invitation for Buckingham to be godfather to Elizabeth's son.